 The cause must be discovered and the fault corrected.
 If the fault cannot be corrected disconnect the appliance from the gas supply and seek expert advice.
-Possible causes of spillage from the appliance are:- chimney restriction, down draught or insufficient air supply to the room.
+Possible causes of spillage from the appliance (if the efficiency baffle has been removed) are :- chimney restriction, down draught or insufficient air supply to the room.

-3.9.3 After ensuring that the fire is safe to use it should be left on "High" position to fully warm up.
+3.6.4 After ensuring that the fire is safe to use it should be left on "High" position to fully warm up.
 During this time a slight odour may be noticed, this is due to the "newness" of the fire and will soon disappear.

-3.10 FINAL CHECKS
+3.7 FINAL CHECK

-- 3.10.1 Recheck the operation of the fire on all settings. - 3.10.2 Make sure that the user knows how to operate the fire and refer them to the user book. - 3.10.3 Inform the user that the model number for ordering parts is shown on the rating plate.
-This is located on the back plate of the fire and can be viewed by looking underneath the burner assembly.
-Inform the user the fire should be serviced annually for continued safe operation. - 3.10.4 Hand this instruction booklet to the customer.
+- 3.7.1 Refit the dress-guard if it has not already been re-fitted. - 3.7.2 Recheck the operation of the fire on all settings. - 3.7.3 Make sure that the user knows how to operate the fire and refer them to this manual. - 3.7.4 Inform the user that the model number for ordering parts is shown on the rating plate.
+The rating plate can be viewed at the bottom left hand side of the rear panel, when the bezel and heat shield are removed. - 3.7.5 Inform the user the fire should be serviced annually for continued safe operation. - 3.7.6 Hand this instruction booklet to the customer.